shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Requires a valid copy of Prey 2017 on Steam or GOG (the Windows Store version of Prey 2017 cannot be modded) [*]Must have [url=http://java.com/download]Java for Windows[/url] installed [/list]

+[size=4]How to install[/size]

+This randomizer will directly modify the Prey 2017 level files.
+Any new save slots created while the randomizer is in effect will be randomized.
+Uninstalling the randomized mod (via the "Uninstall" button) or reinstalling with new settings/seed is not recommended unless you are done with your randomized playthrough.
+If you attempt to load a save slot that's incompatible with the current randomized level, the game will mark the save as "corrupt" and immediately delete it.
+Existing save slots will not be affected unless you try to load them. [b]tl;dr You won't be able to load save files created under a different seed/settings.
+Avoid changing seeds/settings until you are done with your current playthrough.[/b]

+[list=1]
+[*]Unzip danielle_randomizer.zip anywhere.
+[*]Run danielle_randomizer.exe to start up the GUI.
+Ensure danielle_randomizer.exe is in the same directory as the included data.pak file and spawn_presets.json file.
+[*]Specify Prey install directory.
+[*]Specify desired randomization settings.
+[*]Click "Install" to generate randomized files and install them.
+[*]Start up Prey and begin a new randomized game!
+[/list]

+If the randomizer spends a long time at the "Installing..." step, check the generated log.txt file to see if it encountered any errors.
+Sometimes it can take a long time to generate the first time around.

 [size=4]Compatibility with other mods[/size]